facebookarchive/AsyncDisplayKit/README.md

 * Watch the [NSLondon talk](http://vimeo.com/103589245) or the [NSSpain talk](https://www.youtube.com/watch?v=RY_X7l1g79Q)

 ## Getting Help

 We use Slack for real-time debugging, community updates, and general talk about ASDK.
-Email AsyncDisplayKit(at)gmail.com to get an invite.
+Signup at http://asdk-slack-auto-invite.herokuapp.com or email AsyncDisplayKit(at)gmail.com to get an invite.

 ## Testing